kootepe/fluxObject/instructions.md

 Create `manual_measurement` directory in `fluxObject` and place the gas measurement files there.

-Now you should be able to run `python main.py inis/` to run the script.
+Now you should be able to run `python main.py inis/` or `python3 main.py inis/` via terminal/cmd inside the `fluxObject` directory to execute the script.